 Will I receive aid offers earlier if I apply earlier?

-Maryville hopes to begin packaging awards for full time, undergraduate students in December of 2018 for incoming freshman, January for returning full time undergraduates and May for part-time undergraduate and post baccalaureate students.
-Online programs will begin in June 2019.
+Maryville hopes to begin packaging awards for full time, undergraduate students in December 2019 for incoming freshman, January 2020 for returning full time undergraduates and May 2020 for part-time undergraduate and post baccalaureate students.
+Online programs will begin in June 2020.